Tests for Colorectal Cancer

 Lab tests of biopsy samples

-Biopsy samples (from colonoscopy or surgery) are sent to the lab where they are looked at under a microscope.
+Biopsy samples (from colonoscopy or surgery) are sent to the lab where they are looked at closely.
 Other tests may suggest that colorectal cancer is present, but the only way to be sure is to look at the biopsy samples under a microscope.

 If cancer is found, other lab tests may also be done on the biopsy specimens to help better classify the cancer.

-Gene tests: Doctors may look for specific gene changes in the cancer cells that might affect how the cancer is best treated.
-For example, doctors now typically test the cells for changes in the KRAS and NRAS genes.
+Gene tests: Doctors may look for specific gene changes in the cancer cells that might affect how the cancer is best treated especially if the cancer has spread (metastasized).
+For example, doctors now typically test the cells for changes in the KRAS and NRAS and BRAF genes.
 Some doctors may also test for changes in the BRAF gene.
-Patients whose cancers have mutations in these genes do not benefit from treatment with certain targeted anti-cancer drugs.
+Patients whose cancers have mutations in these genes typically do not benefit from treatment with certain targeted anti-cancer drugs.

-There are 2 possible reasons to test colorectal cancers for MSI:
+There are 2 possible reasons to test colorectal cancers for MSI or for MMR gene changes:

 - To identify patients who should be tested for Lynch syndrome.
 A diagnosis of Lynch syndrome can help plan other cancer screenings for the patient (for example, women with Lynch syndrome may need to be screened for uterine cancer).
 Also, if a patient has Lynch syndrome, their relatives could also have it, and may want to be tested for it.

-- Knowing an early-stage colorectal cancer has MSI may change the way it is treated.
+- To determine treatment options for early-stage colorectal cancer, where MSI results could change the way it is treated.

 Imaging tests to look for colorectal cancer